Turbo (software): App Library

 Similar to their Browser Sandbox, Turbo hosts an extensive application library filled with hundreds of free and open-source applications that Turbo streams to end users.
 The app library is part of Turbo’s free basic account and lets anyone stream and use full desktop applications like Skype, Google Chrome, VLC media player, Sublime Text, Notepad++, and GIMP without installing them.

 Turbo virtual applications do not need to be accessed through a browser.
 Users with Turbo’s plugin can press [Alt+Win] to bring up the Spoon Console, which acts as an alternate Start menu that can launch both local and virtualized applications and files.

-Turbo claims that running these applications in virtual sandboxes is faster, safer, and more portable than installing them locally.
+They claim that running these applications in virtual sandboxes is faster, safer, and more portable than installing them locally.

 Software

 Turbo Studio

 Turbo Studio (formerly Spoon Studio and Xenocode Virtual Application Studio) is an application virtualization tool that runs on Microsoft Windows.
 The tool packages software applications into portable applications; these single executable files can be run instantly on any Windows computer.
 Turbo Studio emulates the operating system features that are necessary for applications to run and therefore reduces resource overhead.
 Turbo Studio allows the user to convert existing applications into virtual applications.
 Deployment models include standalone EXE, MSI package, and HTTP-based delivery via the Turbo browser plugin.

-Turbo Studio packages all application files, settings, runtimes, and components into a single package that runs instantly with zero setup.
-The Turbo virtual machine (SVM) supports all versions of the .NET Framework and Java, thus allowing users to execute .NET, Java, and AIR-based applications with no separate installations.
-Turbo allows legacy software to run properly on new operating systems, thereby reducing the cost and risk associated with operating system rollouts.
+Turbo packages application files, settings, runtimes, and components into a single package that runs without setup.

-Turbo is the only virtualization engine in its class to support virtualization of both 32- and 64-bit applications; system services and databases such as SQL Server; and advanced software technologies such as DCOM and SxS.
-Fully user-mode implementation eliminates the need for device drivers, reboots, and administrative privileges.

 TurboServer

 TurboServer (formerly Spoon Server) is an application deployment platform that allows software packaged with Turbo Studio to be deployed, patched, and managed via the web.
 End users log into a website from any browser and are able to launch and use desktop-level applications like Microsoft Word and Photoshop without having to install them.
 It is a private version of the Turbo.net service.
 Applications are streamed to user desktops and run on clean desktops without administrative privileges.
 Desktops can be re-imaged and locked-down.

-TurboServer includes additional administrative features such as AD/LDAP integration, user and group application access control, usage logging, and analytics.